EntityProcess/GitContentSearch/README.md

 ## Overview

-**GitContentSearch** is a command-line tool written in C# that searches for specific content within files across different Git commits.
-The app supports searching within Content files (.xls, .xlsx) and text files (.txt, .sql, .cs, etc.).
-It efficiently identifies the commit where the search string appears, using a binary search algorithm for faster results.
+**GitContentSearch** is the ideal tool if you've ever wanted to do `git blame` on Excel files.
+This command-line tool allows you to efficiently search for content across different Git commits in Excel files (.xls, .xlsx) and text files (.txt, .sql, .cs, etc.), making it a powerful solution for tracking changes even in non-text formats.

+The app identifies the commit where the search string appears, using an optimized binary search algorithm and reverse linear search for faster results in large commit histories.
 Progress is logged to a file, allowing you to resume the search if interrupted.

 ## Features

-- **Binary Search**: Quickly identifies the commit where the search string first appears and last disappears.
+- **Optimized Search**: Quickly identifies the commit where the search string first appears and last disappears.
-- **Supports Large Repos**: Handles extensive commit histories by narrowing down the search space.
+- **Searches Across Multiple File Types**: Search in Excel files (.xls, .xlsx) and text files (.txt, .sql, .cs, etc.).
 - **Log File**: Keeps track of all checked commits and results, allowing you to continue the search later.
 - **Commit Range**: Specify an earliest and latest commit to limit the search scope.